-What is Vascular Claudication?
+What is vascular claudication?

 Vascular claudication, on the other hand, is a condition involving insufficient blood circulation.
 While symptoms similar to those of neurogenic claudication may manifest, it’s actually the narrowing of the arteries in the legs that causes the symptoms – not the narrowing of nerve passageways.

 The arteries are susceptible to hardening and narrowing as plaque, or fatty deposits, build up along the arterial walls.
-This hardening is called atherosclerosis and the reduction of blood flow to the area is classified as peripheral arterial disease.
-Symptoms of vascular claudiation can disappear after doing something as simple as standing up, allowing the constricted area more blood.
-Neurogenic claudication symptoms, however, may take a bit longer to subside and sometimes require more involved treatments such as physical therapy and medication.
+This hardening is called atherosclerosis, and the reduction of blood flow to the area is classified as peripheral arterial disease.
+Symptoms of vascular claudication can disappear after doing something as simple as standing up, allowing the constricted area more blood.
+Neurogenic claudication symptoms, however, may take a bit longer to subside and sometimes require more involved treatments, such as physical therapy and medication.
 In certain cases, sitting or bending forward at the waist to flex the spine may lessen pressure on nerves and ease neurogenic claudication symptoms.

 Neurogenic claudication occurs mainly due to aging, the weakening of the intervertebral discs, and the resulting nerve compression.
-Vascular claudication may develop over time, but the related arthrosclerosis can progress faster and earlier in life for those with a diet high in fats and sugars, as well as other unhealthy lifestyle habits such as smoking.
+Vascular claudication may develop over time, but the related arthrosclerosis can progress faster and earlier in life for those with a diet high in fats and sugars, as well as other unhealthy lifestyle habits, such as smoking.